schulze61/erdos_baseball_project/README.md

 The second model that 538 gives is a probability that takes into account both the Elo scores of both teams, but it also takes into account the starting pitchers of both teams to give an adjusted score.
 This model we call that "538 Rating".

-When observing these models, we had made the observation that most of the probabilities were around 50%, so a coin flip might as well be how we predict a winner, but we decided that the home team might have a slight edge on average.
-Thus, we decided to make a naive model as well where we always predict that the home team will win with a probability of $p=.5568$.
-We call this the "Home Advantage Model".
-Although we did not expect this to be a good model, we discovered that it was a bit useful to see in which years the home-field advantage had more of an impact.

-## Comparison of Models <a name = "comparison"></a>

-### Brier Score
-The metric that we decided to use to measure the effectiveness of each of the models will be the Brier score.
-This score is defined by the following formula
-$$\text{Brier Score} = \frac{1}{N}\sum_{i=1}^N(p_i-o_i)^2$$
-where $p_i$ is the probability that we have predicted for a team to win in game $i$ and $o_i$ is the outcome of game $i$ (i.e. $1$ if it is a win and $0$ if it is a loss).
-The main observation about the Brier score which we must note is that a low Brier score is better (we see this if a team is $p_i=1$ and $o_i=1$, then we predicted with 100% accuracy that we would win and we were correct, and this contributes $0$ to the sum decreasing the score.
-On the other hand if $p_i=1$ and $o_i=0$, then we predicted with certainty a win, but a loss occured, so we were wrong, and this would contribute $1$ to the sum increasing the score).

-We compared the Brier scores of our Pythagorean model and the different Elo models, and we plotted them against the years to see how the models compare.
-We insert the graph below for the reader.